December 2014 – January 2015

 Menelik II Square is another bustling public plaza in Addis where people sit, eat, drink, and chat.
 A massive equestrian statue of the emperor rests in its centre, marking the spot where all major highways in Ethiopia meet.

 One particular image in the square struck me: Massive Pepsi ads plastered near a group of retro coach buses.
 Coca-Cola had a monopoly on every African country I had ever been to, where its products are sold (despicably) cheaper than drinking water.
 But here, in Ethiopia — a country that carefully restricts outside influence — somehow Pepsi had managed to stake its claim.
 I celebrated a small, private victory — for a number of reasons, I’ve never been a fan of the Coca-Cola empire.

 HAGER FAKIR THEATRE

 A hop, skip, and a jump away from Menelik II Square is the historic Hager Fakir Theatre.
 Founded in 1935, it’s the oldest indigenous theatre in Africa, and represents more than 70 years of development in Ethiopian music and drama.
 The company survived the Italian occupation, and today runs both traditional Ethiopian plays and translations of European playwrights by Shakespeare, Schiller, Ibsen and Molière.
-We walked into the compound to take a few photos, but were quickly shooed out by a group of people (actors, staff or security likely) sitting by the theatre doors.
-I’m not sure why they were upset, but needless to say, we made a hasty exit.
-I wouldn’t let this discourage you from trying to see it, but if you don’t, I wouldn’t sweat it.
-The theatre itself is underwhelming, despite it intriguing history.
+We walked into the compound to take a few photos, but were quickly shooed out by a group of actors and staff sitting by the theatre doors.
+I’m not sure why they were upset, but we made a hasty exit.
+Don’t let this discourage you from trying to see it, but don’t sweat it if you miss it either.
+The theatre itself is underwhelming, despite its intriguing history.

 SAYING GOODBYE TO ADDIS